-Our board of directors adopted and our stockholders approved, in June 2020 and July 2020, respectively, a 2020 Performance Incentive Plan, or the 2020 Plan, to provide an additional means through the grant of awards to attract, motivate, retain and reward selected employees and other eligible persons.
-The below is a summary of the terms of the plan.
+We expect our board of directors to adopt a 2020 Performance Incentive Plan, or the 2020 Plan, prior to the consummation of this offering to provide an additional means through the grant of awards to attract, motivate, retain and reward selected employees and other eligible persons.
+We also intend to obtain approval of this plan from our stockholders prior to the consummation of this offering.
+The below summary of the 2020 Plan is what we expect the terms of the plan will be.
 Employees, officers, directors and consultants that provide services to us or one of our subsidiaries may be selected to receive awards under the 2020 Plan.

-Our board of directors or a committee appointed by the board administers the 2020 Plan.
-The plan administrator has broad authority to:
+Our board of directors or a committee appointed by the board will administer the 2020 Plan.
+The plan administrator will have broad authority to: